VishakAmin/Python_Projects/README.md

 # Python_Projects

-##1.Data Visualization Using Bokeh library
+## 1.Data Visualization Using Bokeh library

-##2.Latitude and Longitude Generator by Proving the Address
+## 2.Latitude and Longitude Generator by Proving the Address

-##3.Library management Using sql3 and Tkinter
+## 3.Library management Using sql3 and Tkinter

-##4.Map with marked location Using folium
+## 4.Map with marked location Using folium

-##5.Motion Detector using the webcam with opencv library and generating the time series graph of object.
+## 5.Motion Detector using the webcam with opencv library and generating the time series graph of object.

-##6.English Dictionary using sql
+## .English Dictionary using sql

-##7.Google stock market graph plotting
+## 7.Google stock market graph plotting

-##8.Web scarpping of an real estate website
+## .Web scarpping of an real estate website

-##9.Webpage Using Flask library
+## 9.Webpage Using Flask library

-##10.Website blocker according to the working hours.
+## 10.Website blocker according to the working hours.